Ten Years to Save the West: Controversies

 According to the Cabinet Office, the book violated the Radcliffe rules, which limit what former ministers can publish in their memoirs.
 Truss shared a draft of the book with the Cabinet Office to be vetted, but the office did not give full approval for the final wording.
 In particular, the book disclosed conversations with the reigning monarch, which the rules prohibit.
 According to a spokesperson, Truss believed her breach of confidentiality was in the public interest.

-The book included a quote wrongly attributed to Mayer Amschel Rothschild, founder of the Rothschild banking family.
-Truss found the quote, which has long been part of anti-semitic conspiracy theories, online.
+The book included a fabricated quote attributed to Mayer Amschel Rothschild, the founder of the Rothschild banking family: "Permit me to issue and control the money of a nation, and I care not who makes its laws."
+No historical evidence supports this attribution, as the phrase originated in conspiracy literature long after his death.
+Truss discovered the quote online, which has long circulated as part of anti-semitic conspiracy theories.
 After a complaint from the Board of Deputies of British Jews, the publisher Biteback agreed to exclude it from future editions.
 Truss described herself as "horrified" to learn the quote's origin.